techgrounds/cloud-assignments-E28MS/Assignments/Cloud/SQL Databases in Azure.md

 3. How does X fit into / replace X in an on-premises setting?
 4. How can I combine X with other services?
 5. What is the difference between X and other similar services?
-6. A handy list of tasks you need to be able to perform practically:

-7. Where can I find this service in the console?
+6. Where can I find this service in the console?
-8. How do I turn on this service?
+7. How do I turn on this service?
-9. How can I connect this service to other resources?
+8. How can I connect this service to other resources?